New ice cream shop ‘Black Rock Dessert’ opens on California Ave.

 When you go inside, the black rock theme is unmistakable.

-“People will go out there and tag pictures and improperly tag their pics with #blackrockdessert so this comes us and we are more popular than I ever expected.”
+“People will go out there and tag pictures and improperly tag their pics with #blackrockdessert so this comes up and we are more popular than I ever expected.”

-You can enjoy plenty of cones, shakes, and sundaes, but the shop is known for things that are a bit more extravagant – like the trash fence which is pictured here.
+You can enjoy plenty of cones, shakes, and sundaes, but the shop is known for things that are a bit more extravagant – like the trash fence pictured above.

 The new shop is located a block west of S. Virginia St. on California Ave. and is closed on Mondays.